shaloo/docs.arcana/docs/concepts/an_jwt_token.md

 ---
 alias: concept-arcana-jwt-token
 title: 'Arcana JWT Token?'
-description: 'Arcana Auth SDK verifies the token returned by the social provider and then returns an Arcana JWT Token to the app.
+description: 'Arcana Auth SDK verifies the token returned by the social OAuth provider and then returns an Arcana JWT Token to the app.
 Learn more.'
 arcana:
   root_rel_path: ..
 ---